ShubhamOulkar/ebay-auction/README.md

 pip install -r requirements.txt
 ```

-#### 4 - follow steps shown in step by step guide.
+#### 4 - Follow steps shown in step by step guide.
+Skip step 2 from following guide if you did above steps.
 This guide starts from creating account on railways.
 🚈 🚈 🚈 🚈
 # Step by Step Guide To deploy Django app on Railway
 ![](https://github.com/ShubhamOulkar/ebay-auction/blob/main/auctions/static/favicon_io/1.png)